A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Spectral Theory of Hilbert--Schmidt Homomorphisms on KH-Modules

 Since $\HS(E)$ is complete, $C \coloneq \sum_{j=1}^\infty \lambda_j (P_j^+ - P_j^{-})$ exists (in order) in $\HS(E)$ and $\olim_{n \to \infty} \abs{B_n}_{\HS} = \abs{A-C}_{\HS}$.
 Furthermore, suppose that (vi) is already established.
 Then, by Lemma \ref{HS-proj} we can conclude that

 It follows that $(\lambda_j)_j$ decreases to $0$.
 But this implies $C= A$ and hence that $\abs{B_n}_{\HS}$ decreases to $0$ as desired.

 Hence, only (v) and (vi) remain to be shown.
-This will be established in the next section, where we employ the ``bundle view'' to reduce the problem to the Hilbert space case.
+This will be done in the next section, where we employ the ``bundle view'' to reduce the problem to the Hilbert space case.